awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 ------
 #### [ AWS Tools for Windows PowerShell ]

-**To restart a hibernated instance using the AWS Tools for Windows PowerShell**
+**To start a hibernated instance using the AWS Tools for Windows PowerShell**
 Use the [Start\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/Start-EC2Instance.html) command\.

 ```